We all love those soft Arri Alexa highlights and beautiful skin tones. I know, I do!

 But do I love what these LUTs do to the footage?
 Yes, definitely!

-But for the highlights, I got a good idea of what GHAlex brings to the table – and I especially love the Main LUT.
+But for the highlights, I got a good idea of what GHAlex brings – and I especially love the Main LUT.
 It gives the footage a sort of washed-out look, which I find pleasing to my eyes.
-I could definitely see myself using this for some narrative work – like a short film.
+I could see myself using this for narrative work – like a short film.

-The Linear and LogC LUTs provides a bit more contrast and saturation, and I could see myself using these in a documentary.
-If I were to use them in a corporate shoot, I would have to do some more tweaking to get even more punch in the colors and more contrast as well.
+The Linear and LogC LUTs provide more contrast and saturation, and I could see myself using these in a documentary.
+If I were to use them in a corporate shoot, I would have to do some more tweaking to get even more punch in the colors and more contrast.

 I look forward to working with these LUTs as a basis for color grading in the future.